Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Measurement of body temperature

-Laboratory diagnostic measures can support the clinical diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+Laboratory diagnostics can support the clinical diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients.:

-- Blood count and serumSerum is the liquid part of the blood that remains after coagulation.
+- Complete blood count and serumSerum is the liquid part of the blood that remains after coagulation.
 It does not contain blood cells or coagulation factors, but many other proteins, antibody and electrolytes.
-Serum is used in diagnostics for a variety of blood tests. chemistry to assess organ functions
+Serum is used in diagnostics for a variety of blood tests. chemistry to assess organ function

 - Blood gas analysis to assess possible metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders.